Minimal targets for dilaton direct detection: Cosmological Particle Production

 As we will discuss later in \cref{sec:Initial_conditions_and_inflationary_production}, the expression with the initial conditions set to zero is a meaningful representation of the irreducible effect of the Standard Model plasma on the relic abundance of the scalar.
 Therefore, we will take $A_i = B_i = 0$ for the remainder of this discussion.

 As long as $\Delta V'(0)$ decays in time faster than $\sim t^{-7/4}\propto a^{-7/2}$, then for $\xi\rightarrow \infty$, the coefficients $A(\xi)$ and $B(\xi)$ tend to some finite values in RD, which we denote $A_0$ and $B_0$.
 These corresponds to a net, finite production of $\phi$ particles.
-Long after the scalar has started oscillating \emph{and} the source terms have effectively decoupled, the energy density $\frac{1}{2}\dot\phi^2+\frac{1}{2}m_\phi^2\phi^2$ of $\phi$ at late times (i.e.\,$\xi \rightarrow \infty$) is then \begin{eq} \rho_\phi(a) = \frac{3}{2}\Mpl^2H^2_\text{eq} \left(\frac{a_\text{eq}}{a}\right)^{3}\left(A_0^2+B_0^2\right). \end{eq} In other words, the condensate $\phi$ behaves as cold dark matter.
+Long after the scalar has started oscillating \emph{and} the source terms have effectively decoupled, the energy density $\frac{1}{2}\dot\phi^2+\frac{1}{2}m_\phi^2\phi^2$ of $\phi$ at late times (i.e.\,$\xi \rightarrow \infty$) is then \begin{eq} \rho_\phi(a) = \frac{3}{2}\Mpl^2H^2_\text{eq} \left(\frac{a_\text{eq}}{a}\right)^{3}\left(A_0^2+B_0^2\right). \end{eq} In other words, the homogeneous energy density in $\phi$ behaves as that of a cold dark matter component.
 The latter expression extends to subsequent periods of matter and $\Lambda-$domination.
 With our normalization, the complete cosmological dark matter density is obtained for $A_0^2+B_0^2 = 1$.

 We compare this expression to the relic abundance of a \emph{non-interacting} scalar produced through the so-called ``misalignment'' mechanism, which is often parametrized in terms of the initial value of the misalignment angle $\varphi_i = \phi_i/\sqrt{2}\Mpl$.
 When $m_\phi \gtrsim \Heq$, \begin{eq} \rho_{\phi}^\text{free}(a) = \Mpl^2H_\text{eq}^2\varphi_i ^2\left(\frac{m_\phi}{\Heq}\right)^{1/2} \left(\frac{a_\text{eq}}{a}\right)^3. \end{eq} Comparing this to the form of \cref{eq:relic_abundance}, we see that we can define an \emph{effective} ``initial'' misalignment angle \begin{eq} \varphi_{i,\text{eff}} = \sqrt{\frac{3}{2}}\sqrt{A_0^2+B_0^2}\left(\frac{H_\text{eq}}{m_\phi}\right)^{1/4}. \end{eq}